axelpale/yamdog/README.md

 ## Usage

-Here we cover the basic usage.
-See [yamdog API docs](https://axelpale.github.io/yamdog/api) for details, generated with yamdog itself, of course.

-In your project, create a file `docs/generate.js` with contents similar to:
+To integrate yamdog to your coding project, create a file `docs/generate.js` or similar.
+The file is the generator program for your document and a way for you to configure the structure and content.

     const yamdog = require('yamdog')
     const path = require('path')